glasnt/talks/2019_01_DocsDownUnder.podium/slides.md

 Again, your milage may vary, but I can offer advice for what I've seen work.

+I am an operations engineer, I am not your operations engineer.

 ---
 background-image: url("images/step.jpg")
 ### .big[Integration]